 A free WordPress theme by Jetpack

-Want to give your business a little pep?
-Pique is the theme for you!
-Designed to help you quickly build a one-page scrolling website, Pique is perfect for small businesses like cafés, bakeries, hair salons, and shops.
+Give your business a little pep with Pique!
+Designed for one-page scrolling websites, Pique is perfect for small businesses like cafés, bakeries, hair salons, and shops.

 Setting Up Your Front Page